 The most effective way to end homelessness in our society is by preventing it from happening in the first place.
 Many factors can lead to homelessness, such as substance use and dependence, mental illness, and unemployment.
-We address these issues with several programs designed to address these issues directly.
+We combat these issues with several programs.

-The Mission's Outpatient Counseling Center seeks to provide quality outpatient care to individuals struggling with substance abuse and substance dependence.
-The center provides clinical and support services to individuals to help address the wide variety of issues arising from substance abuse and substance dependence, including:
+The Mission's Clinical and Counseling services are available for residents that choose to request extra care.
+We provide clinical and support services to individuals to help address the wide variety of issues arising from substance abuse and substance dependence, including:

 Case management to address vocational, financial, medical, mental health, educational, rehabilitative, and housing needs